 - Is dressed inappropriately, perhaps overdressed in the summer months or underdressed during cold weather

-TIP: More information to help you understand each of these situations is available on pages 6 – 7 in our First responders handbook.
+TIP: More information to help you understand each of these situations is available on pages 6 to 7 in our First Responder Handbook.

-A person with dementia will experience a progressive loss of ability to communicate.
-The further the disease progresses, the less he will be able to express himself or understand what is being said.
+A person living with dementia will experience a progressive loss of ability to communicate.
+The further their condition progresses, the less they will be able to express themselves or understand what is being said.

-You may find the following strategies helpful when approaching and communicating with a person with Alzheimer’s disease:
+You may find the following strategies helpful when approaching and communicating with a person living with dementia: